 Always pay close attention to the foods you give your husky and remember their stomach is extra sensitive.

-Being attentive will help you spot signs of discomfort faster and will help you to avoid health issues caused by the wrong foods.
+Being attentive will help you spot signs of discomfort faster and help you avoid health issues caused by the wrong foods.

 Thank you for reading!
 If you have experience with giving your husky cheese please comment and let everyone know how they reacted!